 If your car is an older model, it might not be worthwhile to carry the comprehensive and collision type of auto insurance.
 It might cost more than paying out of pocket if your car were damaged or totaled, especially if its replacement value would only be a few thousand dollars.

-If you've had any recent life changes, such as marriage or a new baby, be sure to mention this when getting quotes.
+If you've had any recent life changes, such as marriage or a new baby, be sure to mention them when getting quotes.

 Make Your Own Scorecard

 Most of the time when shopping for insurance, you do not have a lot of information to go on for each company.
 Make a scorecard to track customer service and price so you can get a better handle on what your future experience might be like with any given agency.
 A few items on your scorecard might include:

-- Friendliness: Does the insurance agent taking your information seem to appear friendly and courteous or annoyed and grumpy?
+- Friendliness: Does the insurance agent seem to be friendly and courteous or annoyed and grumpy?
+How easy is their website to get around?

-- Knowledge: Does the insurance agent explain optional coverage, or does it seem like they are rushing you through the process and cutting corners?
+- Knowledge: Does the agent explain all coverage options, or does it seem like they are rushing you through the process and cutting corners?

 - Response time: Do you get a quick callback with a price, or do you have to call the agency back begging for your quote?

-- Price: Price is always on everyone’s mind when it comes to insurance; note the prices quoted by each insurance carrier.
+- Price: Price is always on everyone’s mind when it comes to insurance.
+Note the prices quoted by each carrier you look at.

 Check for Financial Stability

 Your car insurance may be no good if your insurer goes out of business or struggles to pay claims.

 - AAA: Extremely Strong